Nckflannery/Nckflannery.github.io/project_notebooks/readme.md

 Portfolio is the final notebook.

-Project workshop is the nightmare file of data exploration ;)
+Project workshop is a file of data exploration